nyplex/Simon-game/readme.md

 Simon game has been deployed on ... click here to check the live application.
 You can close the project using the "git clone" command in your terminal and pasting ... http..//

-This project use different technologies (webpack, tailwindCSS, jQuery etc..), in order to a working version of the project on your local machine, please follow these steps using your terminal:
+This project use different technologies (webpack, tailwindCSS, jQuery etc..), in order to have a working version of the project on your local machine, please follow these steps using your terminal:

 - clone the git repo on your local machine (git clone htp:// ...)
 - cd into the project folder
 - run "npm intall" , in order to install all the dependencies.
 - run "npm run build" in order to bundle all the files.
-- those command will create a node_modules folder and update the dist folder which contains the main files (js, css, html)
+- those commands will create a node_modules folder and update the dist folder which contains the main files (js, css, html)
 - you can open the index.html in the dist folder using your local server